matrix-org/sliding-sync/api.md

 The server cannot calculate the `highlight_count` in E2EE rooms as it cannot read the message content.
 This is a problem when clients want to sort by `highlight_count`.
 In comparison, the server can calculate the name, `unread_count`, and work out the most recent timestamp when sorting by those fields.
 What should the server do when the client wants to sort by `highlight_count` (which is pretty typical!)?
 It can:
  - Assume `highlight_count == 1` whenever `unread_count > 0`.
 This ensures that E2EE rooms are always bumped above unreads in the list, but doesn't allow sorting within the list of highlighted rooms.
  - Assume `highlight_count == 0` always.
 This will always sort E2EE rooms below the highlight list, even if the E2EE room has a @mention.
- - Sort E2EE rooms in their own dedicated list.
+ - Sort E2EE rooms in their own dedicated list: `{"filters": { "is_encrypted": true }}`

 In all cases, the client needs to do additional work to calculate the `highlight_count`.
 When the client is streaming this work is very small as it just concerns a single event.
 However, when the client has been offline for a while there could be hundreds or thousands of missed events.
 There are 3 options here:
  - Do no work and immediately red-highlight the room.
 Risk of false positives.
  - Grab the last N messages and see if any of them are highlights. **Current implementations using sync v2 do this.**
  - Grab all the missed messages and see if any of them are highlights.
 Denial of service risk if there are thousands of messages.

 Once the highlight count has been adequately *estimated* (it's only truly calculated if you grab all messages), this may affect the sort order for this room - it may diverge from that of the server.
 More specifically, it may bump the room up or down the list, depending on what the sort implementation is for E2EE rooms (top of list or below rooms with highlights).

-How this interacts with this API has not yet been fully determined.
+Client have two main choices here:
+ - **Lite**: Keep E2EE rooms in the main list.
+This means the sort order won't always be strictly accurate for them but is fast to do.
+If you are sorting by highlight count then unread count (which is fairly typical) then E2EE rooms will always be bumped above all the unread count rooms if the resolution algorithm is set to "Assume `highlight_count == 1` whenever `unread_count > 0`".
+ - **Heavy**: Sort E2EE rooms into a separate list (higher priority than the main list to de-duplicate them).
+Manually mix together the E2EE list and the main list depending on highlight counts.
+This means the sort order will be more accurate but is slower and more complex to perform.

 ### Missing bits

-- Room invites.
-This can be in a separate section of the response, outside the sorted `rooms` array.
 - Typing notifs, read receipts, room tag data, and any other room-scoped data.
 This can be added as request params to state whether you want these or not.
 - Account data.
 Again, this can be added as request params and we can do similar pubsub for updates to types the client is interested in.
 - To-device messages.
 It would be nice to have a queue per event type / sender / room so clients can rapidly get at room keys without having to wade through lots of key share requests.
 Need to check with the crypto team whether the ordering on to-device messages cross-event-type is important or not.